 Gallery 120, 120 Bethel Street, Clover.
-Oct.
-10 - Nov.
+Through Nov.
 10 - "A Splash of Red".
-A reception will be held on Oct.
-10, from 6-8pm.
 Ongoing - Established in January 2015, Gallery 120 was created as a community art gallery with a mission to build a strong vibrant Arts community and encourage growth and exposure of professional and emerging artists while educating our community in the Fine Arts.
 Gallery 120 is a center where partnerships with other art groups serve as an opportunity for community involvement and showcase a variety of artwork, with a special focus on student art.
 Gallery 120 exhibits change monthly with professional and student artists.
 The gallery also offers a First Friday public art reception, held on the first Friday of every month from 6-8pm.
-We exhibit artwork created by artists who are professional and whose works are exceptional in skill and presentation.
+We exhibit artwork created by artists who are profes sional and whose works are exceptional in skill and presentation.
 We showcase student artwork crafted by students in our schools, from the elementary level through high school level.
 The gallery also showcases works of emerging artists, whether they are hobbyists in drawing or painting or some other fine art medium.
-Hours: Mon.-Fri., 8am-5pm.
+Hours: Mon.-Fri...
+8am-5pm.
 Contact: 803/222-9493 or at (www.
 Clovergallery120.org).